ctesta01/covid.gradient.estimation/README.md

 There are several datasets installed in the package in the `inst/` directory.
-Those include a cached copy of the county-level area based social metrics so that we don't have to query the American Community Survey API every time we recreate our analytic dataset, the COVID-19 deaths from CDC WONDER and NYTimes, and the votes cast by county data from the MIT Election Lab.
+Those include a cached copy of the county-level area based social metrics so that we don't have to query the American Community Survey API every time we recreate our analytic dataset, the COVID-19 deaths from NYTimes, and votes cast by county in the 2020 election from the MIT Election Lab.

 ```
 inst